bluerogue251/DBSubsetter/docs/post_subset_postgres.md

 ### Fix primary key sequences

-Now that your "target" db has data in it, reset your primary key sequence values using [these instructions](https://wiki.postgresql.org/wiki/Fixing_Sequences)
+Now that your "target" database has data in it, reset your primary key sequence values using [these instructions](https://wiki.postgresql.org/wiki/Fixing_Sequences)

 ### Reinstate table logging